 - Camp Gay: Louis XIII

-- Downer Ending: And HOW!
-The walls of Loudon are demolished, possibly killing quite a few people in the process.
+- Downer Ending: The walls of Loudon are demolished, possibly killing quite a few people in the process.
 Grandier is tortured and eventually burned alive.
 The possession is revealed as false, but no one cares.
 The one man who believed Grandier was innocent is committed to an asylum, and the "exorcist" who tortured the nuns disappears to do more evil.

 - Dying Moment of Awesome: Grandier's speech as he's slowly being burned alive to the cheers of the crowd watching his death.
 Even in his last moments, he stood by what he believed in.